Product Info |

 Microsoft Office is a suite of productivity software that includes Microsoft Word, Excel, PowerPoint, Access, Outlook, Publisher, and OneNote.
 This suite of applications is available in a variety of versions, each with its own advantages and disadvantages.Microsoft Office 2019

 Microsoft Office 2019 is the latest version of the Microsoft Office suite.
-It includes all of the features of the previous version, Microsoft Office 2016, as well as a few new features.
-Advantages of this version include its compatibility with Windows 10, enhanced security and improved performance.
-Disadvantages include a lack of backwards compatibility and the fact that it does not include a cloud-based version, so users are stuck with the desktop version only.
+It includes all the features of the previous version, Microsoft Office 2016, as well as some new features.
+Advantages of this version include compatibility with Windows 10, enhanced security, and improved performance.
+Disadvantages include a lack of backward compatibility and the fact that it does not include a cloud-based version, so users are stuck with the desktop version only.
 Interesting Fact: Office 2019 is the first version of Office to include new features such as 3D models and morph transitions.Microsoft Office 365

 Microsoft Office 365 is a cloud-based version of the Microsoft Office suite.
-It includes all of the features of the desktop version, plus the ability to access various Office applications with any device with an internet connection.
+It includes all the features of the desktop version, plus the ability to access different Office applications from any device with an Internet connection.
 Advantages of Office 365 include its accessibility, scalability, and the fact that it is always up to date with the latest version.
-Disadvantages include a lack of offline editing capability, and the fact that it is only available on a subscription basis.
+Disadvantages include the lack of offline editing capabilities and the fact that it is only available on a subscription basis.
 Interesting Fact: Office 365 includes 1 TB of online storage per user, as well as cloud-based collaboration tools.Microsoft Office 2016

-Microsoft Office 2016 is the predecessor to Office 2019, and is still commonly used by many businesses.
-It includes all of the features of the previous version, Office 2013, as well as enhanced collaboration tools, improved security, and improved performance.
-Advantages of this version include its compatibility with both Windows 10 and Mac OSX, as well as its ability to work with both desktop and cloud versions of the Office suite.
-Disadvantages include a lack of backwards compatibility with earlier versions of Office, and the fact that updates to the software require separate downloads.
+Microsoft Office 2016 is the predecessor to Office 2019 and is still used by many organizations.
+It includes all the features of the previous version, Office 2013, as well as enhanced collaboration tools, improved security, and improved performance.
+Advantages of this version include compatibility with both Windows 10 and Mac OSX, and the ability to work with both desktop and cloud versions of the Office suite.
+Disadvantages include a lack of backward compatibility with previous versions of Office and the fact that updates to the software require separate downloads.
 Interesting Fact: Office 2016 is the first version of Office to include a dark mode in all of its applications.How to Compare Microsoft Office Versions: Steps

 Step 1: Check the System Requirements